 Getting a Library Card

 How do I get a library card?
-To get a library card, you must present a photo ID, and two things total with your name and current mailing address.
+To get a library card, you must present a photo ID, and one thing with your name and current mailing address.
 Possible items include a piece of mail, a check, voter registration card, or hunting and fishing license.
 If the membership is for a child under the age of 18, the parent or guardian will need to present these items to sign up the child.
 If a patron is 17 years of age, they may sign themselves up for a membership, but they cannot sign up for internet access without a parent or guardian present.

 Who is able to get a library card?
 Anyone 5 or older may get their own library card.
 Cards are free for anyone living in the city limits of Farmington, students attending a Farmington school, or individuals aged 60 or older.
 Anyone outside the city limits of Farmington can get a card for $15 per year, per household.
 Children under the age of 17 must have a parent or guardian with them to sign up for a card.